 I think about ceramics all day and all night – hence AM PM Ceramics – the name of my practice.
 It’s also my potters mark Anne Masters Potters Mark which goes onto every piece I design and make in my studio in the leafy suburb of Watson, Canberra.
 The clay I primarily work with is Australian porcelain – Southern Ice.
 It’s a vivid white and has translucence qualities when made in finer use.

-In September 2017, Anne established GOST – Gallery of small things – Australia’s tiniest walk in gallery.
+In September 2017, Anne established GOST – Gallery of Small Things – Australia’s tiniest walk in gallery.
 In 2018, Anne exhibited new porcelain birds at Ivy Hill Gallery, Wapengo, NSW; MU Studio Gallery, Mosman, Sydney; and as part of CraftACT’s Members exhibition in September.
 In November 2019, Anne featured in HOLD at Belconnen Arts Centre.
-In 2020, she was in two group exhibitions – The Corner Store Gallery, Orange as part of a Gallery swap with GOST and selected for CraftACT’s Members exhibition held in Oct-Dec.
+In 2020, she was in two group exhibitions – The Corner Store Gallery, Orange in April/May as part of a Gallery swap with GOST and selected for CraftACT’s Members exhibition, Care, held in November.

 Since 2022, Anne has been invited to judge awards and prizes wearing both hats – as an artist and as a Gallery Director/Curator.
 She has also been engaged to be a member on artistic committees and roundtables and provide art expertise.